 More time for family and new hobbies.
 A chance to do some of the things we never had time for before.

-Our priorities are We focus more on the significant things in our lives such as family and friends.
+Our priorities are more on the significant things in our lives such as family and friends.

 We don’t care about what people think about us.
 We are more confident in ourselves.